-LaSalle Street explores these episodes of volatility as well as the Treasury market’s structure, operations, and history with Lou Crandall, Chief Economist, Wrightson ICAP; Ken Garbade, author, former Senior Vice President, Money and Payments Studies, Federal Reserve Bank of New York; and Barbara Novick, Vice Chairman and co-founder, Blackrock.
+LaSalle Street explores these episodes of volatility as well as the Treasury market’s structure, operations, and history with Lou Crandall, chief economist, Wrightson ICAP; Ken Garbade, author and former senior vice president, Money and Payments Studies, Federal Reserve Bank of New York; and Barbara Novick, vice chairman and co-founder, BlackRock.

-Moderating the discussion is Darrell Duffie, the Adams Distinguished Professor of Management and Professor of Finance at the Graduate School of Business at Stanford University, and professor by courtesy in the university’s Department of Economics.
-Sam Schulhofer-Wohl, Senior Vice President and Director of Financial Policy at the Federal Reserve Bank of Chicago, provides an introduction, and Alessandro Cocco, Vice President of the Financial Markets Group at Federal Reserve Bank of Chicago, serves as host.
+Moderating the discussion is Darrell Duffie, the Adams Distinguished Professor of Management and professor of finance at the Graduate School of Business at Stanford University, as well as professor by courtesy in the university’s Department of Economics.
+Sam Schulhofer-Wohl, senior vice president and director of financial policy at the Federal Reserve Bank of Chicago, provides an introduction, and Alessandro Cocco, vice president of the Financial Markets Group at Federal Reserve Bank of Chicago, serves as host.

 LaSalle Street is a podcast on derivatives markets, clearinghouses, digital currencies, financial technology, systemic stability, and other emerging issues shaping our global financial markets.
 It is hosted by members of the Financial Markets Group at the Chicago Fed, headquartered on LaSalle Street in the heart of Chicago’s financial district.